Jrh1337/Jrh1337/CMPSC121 Notes.md

 ## - Passing Data by Value

-## - USing Functions in Menu Driven Programs
+## - Using Functions in Menu Driven Programs

 ## - The Return Statement